-Knitting LIVE! by Vogue Knitting Presents Launch Pad 2020/2021: Refocusing Your Business For Success.
+Knitting LIVE! by Vogue Knitting Presents Launch Pad.
 A Small Business Development Program.

-Vogue Knitting is excited to announce the second annual Launch Pad.
+Vogue Knitting will be launching Launch Pad 3.0 Fall of 2023.
 The inaugural Launch Pad program was launched in Fall 2019 which culminated at the Knitting LIVE!
 January 2020 show, where the graduates successfully vended.
-Since graduation, times have changed dramatically; this program will focus on not only surviving as a business, but thriving during these unprecedented times.
-Some changes we are making to the program include it happening over three months, not two and will concentrate more on teamwork and collaboration.
-Upon completion of the program, since graduates will not have the opportunity to vend at a LIVE show, they will instead be featured in Vogue Knitting magazine and highlighted on Knitting LIVE’s Instagram channel.
+Launch Pad 2.0 was launched in Fall 2021, which focused on not only surviving as a business, but thriving during these unprecedented times.
+Upon completion of the program, graduates instead were featured in Vogue Knitting magazine, have an opportunity to vend virtually and highlighted on Knitting LIVE’s Instagram channel.

-Below are details of the Launch Pad: Refocusing Your Business For Success.
-We hope you will apply!
+Below are details of the Launch Pad.
 A special thank you to Diane Ivey from Lady Dye Yarns for putting so much thought and effort into this program!

 What is the Purpose of this Program?

 This program was developed as part of Vogue Knitting’s commitment to a future in which our industry better represents the great diversity of our community.
 This program provides resources and support for members of our community who are marginalized and who are either just starting a business; in any stage of running a business; or hoping to become vendors in the future.
 This program has been conceived specifically to remove barriers to entry for these small business owners.

 What is the Goal of this Program?